ALav765/EpochTask1/epochtask4/multimodalemotionReport.md

 ## Project Overview

-This project implements a **multimodal emotion recognition system** using:
+This project implements a **Multimodal Emotion Recognition System** using:

 1. Audio-based CNN model for speech emotion recognition
-2. Text-based BiLSTM model for transcript emotion recognition
+2. Text-based LSTM model for transcript emotion recognition
 3. Multimodal fusion model combining both modalities

 The dataset used is the RAVDESS speech audio dataset